 The fascinating city of Berlin is a place I have always wanted to explore.
 When I was growing up, Berlin was two cities, West Berlin and East Berlin.
 Learning about living in a separated city, and country, was mesmerizing.
 Our tour guides were Berliners, one from the West, and two from the East.
-Learning about the divided city from them was pretty amazing.
+Learning about the divided city from these fascinating individuals was a real treat.

 It certainly seemed normal when I was a child.
 West Germany and East Germany were separate nations, made so after the second World War.
 The city of Berlin itself was split into four quadrants: the French sector, British sector, US sector, and Soviet Union sector.
 It always seemed weird to me because the city of Berlin was solidly in the new communist country of East Germany.
 Hearing about the Berlin Wall, defections, escapes, and spy exchanges was part of my childhood, and as I got older and read spy novels, the Soviet Union was always the enemy.
 The KGB was a name to strike fear into a person’s heart, as ISIS does today.
 Defections of people seeking asylum in the USA seemed fairly frequent, and they were never turned down.